veiko/jest-a11y/docs/matchers/to-be-accessible-switch.md

 ✓ element label does not change when state changes
 ```

-The `toBeAccessibleInputSwitch` matcher tests the following:
+The `toBeAccessibleInputSwitch` matcher should be used when the switch element is an input element with `type="checkbox"`.
+This matcher tests the following:

 ```html
 <!-- test-pass -->